-After the convergence of the feature optimizer, we directly optimize the feature embedding in the continuous space by performing gradient descent and then decode the optimized embedding into a new feature.
+After the convergence of the feature optimizer, we directly optimize the feature embedding $e_x$ in the continuous space by performing gradient ascent and then decode the optimized embedding into a new feature $x^{'}$.

-Starting from the extracted feature $x$, we optimize $e_x$ to get a new embedding in the continuous space along the gradient direction induced by $\psi_p$:
+Starting from the constructed feature $x$, we optimize its embedding $e_x$ to get a better embedding along the gradient direction induced by the predictor $\psi_p$:

-However, due to the nature that the corresponding parse tree of a feature may have several equivalent post-order traversal strings $X = \lbrace x^{(1)}, x^{(2)}, \cdots x^{(n)} \rbrace$, the strings in $X$ are highly similar in the continuous space.
-The neighborhood of $X$ in the continuous space can be represented as follows:

-After one step of gradient descent, $e_{x^{'}}$ may still be in the neighborhood of $X$.
-Thus, we may get the same decoded parse tree.
-Increasing the learning rate $\eta$ brutally can solve this problem to some extent~\cite{nao}.
-However, a large learning rate would violate the preconditions of gradient descent, resulting in no guarantee that $\psi_p (x + \Delta x) < \psi_p (x) $.
+However, due to the nature that the corresponding parse tree of a feature $\hat{f}_x$ may have several equivalent post-order traversal strings $X = \lbrace x^{(1)}, x^{(2)}, \cdots x^{(n)} \rbrace$, the strings in $X$ are highly similar in the continuous space.
+After one step of gradient ascent, the decoded string of $e_{x^{'}}$ may still be in $X$.
+Thus, we may get the same parse tree.
+We call $\eta$ in Equation~\eqref{eq:evolution} the evolution rate.
+Increasing the evolution rate $\eta$ can solve this problem to some extent~\citep{nao}.
+However, a large evolution rate would violate the preconditions of gradient ascent, resulting in no guarantee that $\psi_p (x + \Delta x) > \psi_p (x) $.

-To address this problem, we propose a straightforward and effective strategy.
-Specifically, we apply the process of optimization in Equation \eqref{eq:evolution} multiple times with a small learning rate until we get new parse trees.
-We refer to this process as feature optimization.
+\paragraph{Multi-step gradient ascent} To address this problem, we propose a straightforward but effective strategy.
+Specifically, we apply the optimization process in Equation \eqref{eq:evolution} multiple times with a small evolution rate $\eta$ until we get new parse trees.
+As a result, the number of times the optimization process (i.e., steps of gradient ascent) is adaptively determined.
+We refer to the overall process as feature optimization.